Harmful Effects of Smoking During Pregnancy and How to Stop

 When you stop smoking, your baby will be able to get more oxygen.
 Quitting will also reduce the risk that your baby is born prematurely.

-Some women may feel guilty or ashamed about their smoking.
-But every mother wants the best for her child.
+Some women may feel guilty or ashamed about their smoking, but every mother wants the best for her child.
 Try not to let fear stand in the way of getting help.
 There are numerous resources available for individuals looking to quit.
-For example, this virtual clinic is free for those looking for help to stop smoking.
-You can also call 1-800-44U-QUIT, a national quitline for pregnant women seeking to end their tobacco use.
+You can call 1-800-44U-QUIT, a national quitline for pregnant women seeking to end their tobacco use.

-If you are abusing any other substances like alcohol that may also cause potential harm during your pregnancy, reach out to us today at 1-888-744-0069Who Answers?.
+If you are abusing any other substances like alcohol that may also cause potential harm during your pregnancy, please reach out to American Addiction Centers (AAC) today free at .
 You and your baby deserve to be healthy.

 Are Nicotine Replacement Therapies Safe During Pregnancy?